'I need a kidney': From NFL pass-rusher to dialysis in a year

 He begins his arduous daily process here, starting with hanging a new bag of dialysis solution on his IV pole.
 For 50 minutes he sits in the San Diego bedroom he shares with his wife, Kim.
 He connects the solution to a catheter coming out of his abdomen.
 He then drains his body of the old solution that has been filtering his blood, a step that takes 15 to 20 minutes.
 Next he fills his abdomen with the new solution, completing a round of peritoneal dialysis.
 When the bag is empty, he gets up and caps it before he heads off to make breakfast and start his day.

-Four hours later, the 28-year-old does it again, a daily loop of fluid, waste and frustration.
+Four hours later, he does it again, a daily loop of fluid, waste and frustration.

 Wake up.
 Dialysis.
 Breakfast.
 Clean up.
 Dialysis.
 Clean, read or play FIFA or NBA2K.
 Dialysis.
 More cleaning, a visitor or whatever he can handle.
 Kim comes home.
 Dinner.
 Dialysis.
 Bed.
 Wake up.